VMarxi/VMarxi/README.md

 - 👋 Hi y'all, I’m @MarxiVii, you may call me by both Victor and Marxi~
-- I'm a bachelor in design, with background on both digital and traditional art, but as of now I'm shifting careers towards coding and possibly mobile development too.
+- 🎨 I'm a bachelor in design, with background on both digital and traditional art, but as of now I'm shifting careers towards coding and possibly mobile development too.
-- I’m currently learning Python.
+- 📝 I’m currently learning Python.
 I'll soon learn Java and JavaScript, and maybe Kotlin as well
-- Feel free to invite me for collaboration on almost anything, really.
+- 💻 Feel free to invite me for collaboration on almost anything, really.
 It'll help with my learning~
-- 📫 You can reach me through messages here, I'll take a look at them daily.
+- 📣 Reach me through my LinkedIn https://www.linkedin.com/in/victormcavalcanti/
+- 📫 Or through my e-mail victor.mcavalcanti@gmail.com

 <div align="center" style="display: inline_block"><br>
   <a href="https://github.com/anuraghazra/github-readme-stats">